wootfish/diffseek/README.md

 ## Disclosure

 This tool was implemented by Claude Code from a specification I provided.
 I fixed minor bugs and verified it works for my use case.
 It is primarily AI-written code.
+You might not care, but if you do then now you know.

-If you find any bugs, feel free to open an issue or a PR; these will be human-reviewed.
+If you run into any problems, feel free to open an issue or a PR; these will be human-reviewed.